fullstack-hy2020/fullstack-hy2020.github.io/src/content/osa6/osa6b.md

 - Are concerned with how things look.
 - May contain both presentational and container components inside, and usually have some DOM markup and styles of their own.
-- Often allow containment via this.props.children.
+- Often allow containment via props.children.
 - Have no dependencies on the rest of the app, such Redux actions or stores.
 - Don’t specify how the data is loaded or mutated.
 - Receive data and callbacks exclusively via props.